-It takes just minutes to bring spring indoors a few weeks early!
+It takes just minutes to bring spring indoors a few weeks early.

 Good candidates for forcing include: